MainulDip/iOS-study/106-Combine-and-States-Managements.md

 ### SwiftUI preferences system | `.preference` & `.onPreferenceChange`:
-It's a way to to send data only reverse direction, from child to parent (`@Binding` is 2 directional).
+It's a way to to send data only reverse direction, from child to parent (`@Binding` is two directional).

 ```swift
 import SwiftUI